AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 SDS supports a number of methods for adding and updating data.
 In this section, you will insert data.
 Inserts fail if events with the same index already exist in the database.
 Update adds new events and replaces existing events.
 For more information, see [Write data](xref:sdsWritingData).

-Add data to SDS by posting a JSON serialized event to AVEVA Data Hub endpoint:
+Add data to SDS by posting a JSON serialized event to CONNECT data services endpoint:

 ```json
 POST /api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data